Suzy Cortez Has $100 Bills Tucked Into The Waistband Of Her Booty Shorts In Hot New Update: ‘Hi My Loves!’

-Suzy Cortez wowed her audience with the latest addition that was shared to her Instagram feed.
+Suzy Cortez wowed her audience with the latest addition shared to her Instagram feed.
 The post was added on November 25, and it’s been causing quite a stir with her 2.4 million Instagram fans.

 The update captured Suzy sprawled out on a white surface where she was surrounded by $100 bills.
-The model laid flat on her tummy, turning her head over her shoulder and meeting the lens with a sultry stare.
+The model lay flat on her tummy, turning her head over her shoulder and meeting the lens with a sultry stare.
 She elevated her hips ever so slightly, popping her booty toward the camera and highlighting her bombshell curves.
 The model opted for an insanely sexy outfit that did her curves nothing but favors.

-On her upper-half, she rocked a pair of itty-bitty booty shorts that tucked deep into her backside.
-The cheeky denim was frayed along its legholes, and it had a light wash, giving the garment a vintage feel.
+On her upper half, she rocked a pair of itty-bitty booty shorts that tucked deep into her backside.
+The cheeky denim was frayed along its leg holes, and it had a light wash, giving the garment a vintage feel.
 The back of the shorts was cut like a thong, leaving her pert derriere and shapely thighs entirely on display.
 The waistband was worn high on her hips, accentuating her tiny waist.
-She had a few $100 bills that were sticking out of the back, drawing further attention to her hourglass curves.
+She had a few $100 bills sticking out of the back, drawing further attention to her hourglass curves.

 Suzy wore her long, brunette locks with a deep side part and her hair spilled over one side of her shoulder.
 In the caption of the update, she referred to her followers as her “loves,” adding a set of red lips to the end of the post.
 After just a short time of the post being shared on her feed, it’s earned Suzy more than 2,500 likes and 29-plus comments.
 Some social media users complimented Suzy’s gym-honed figure, while a few more used emoji instead.